 - Air Source Heat Pumps are best for moderate climates, since they harness heat from the outdoor air, which is difficult to do in subfreezing conditions.
 Depending upon the seasonal energy efficiency ratio (SEER) and heating season performance factor (HSPF) of each individual unit along with proper installation and maintenance, just as with air conditioners, the heating and cooling efficiency ranges quite a bit.
 These systems generally boast huge energy savings in moderate climates and are safe and convenient to use since they do not rely on flammable fuels.

 - Water Source Heat Pumps are mostly used for industrial and commercial purposes since they can simultaneously provide heating and cooling, allowing individual zone control.
-Although a large enough home could benefit from a water source heat pump, keep in mind that the maintenance is more expensive and they tend to have shorter lifespans that other systems.
+However, a water source heat pump could be a great option for a larger home.
 If you have a pond or a lake on your property, it might be the best choice for you.

 - Geothermal Heat Pumps can be both ground source or water source heat pumps and are some of the most efficient and environmentally friendly HVAC systems available.
 Although the temperature dramatically fluctuates up here on the surface, just a couple meters below us, the temperature remains fairly constant.
 As a reliable, sustainable, and cheap energy source, geothermal, or “earth heat” energy, can supply your home with heating, cooling, and water heating as well.
 Assuming regular maintenance, geothermal ground loops are good for over 50 years and the internal components will last over 25 years.
 Although the initial installation costs are much higher than air source or combustion based heat pumps, you will get compensated the extra costs over just 5 or 10 years from lower operating costs.